napari/napari.github.io/applications/cell_tracking.md

 SCALE = (1.0, 1.0, 0.09, 0.09)
 ```

-We can now visualize the tracks in napari.
-Note that we need to initialize and interact with the napari viewer in the `with napari.gui_qt()` context manager in order to ensure the GUI is properly initialized.
+We can now visualize the full, linked tracks in napari!
+Remember that we need to initialize and interact with the napari viewer in the `with napari.gui_qt()` context manager in order to ensure the GUI is properly initialized.

 ```python
 with napari.gui_qt():